Amazon arbitrage: Finding products and reselling – this is how the business model works

 • Good profit prospects: The margins can be quite attractive, provided that demand and selling price have been thoroughly researched in advance.

-• Low costs: Generally, branded products are purchased cheaply and resold at a higher price, allowing sellers to save on marketing expenses.
+• Low costs: Generally, branded products are purchased cheaply and resold at a higher price, allowing sellers to save on marketing considerations.
 There are also no product development costs.
 Additionally, only small quantities are usually purchased, so there is no need for high initial investments in inventory or logistics setup.

 • High flexibility: Work location and time are freely selectable.
 The respective effort can also be well managed and individually adjusted by purchasing more or fewer products.
 Therefore, arbitrage is particularly suitable for part-time marketplace sellers.